 What is a Sound Bath Meditation?

-Sound Bath Meditation has become increasingly popular as more and more people understand the benefits.
+Sound Bath Meditation has become increasingly popular as more and more people understand its benefits.
 Human beings are closely linked with vibration and frequency.
 Everything living, experiences the vibrational energy of sound.
 Everything in our universe is a form of vibration.
-Sound Baths can be a described as a meditative experience where an individual or group is bathed in sound waves.
-It is a full body listening experience that by nature, uses sound to provide therapeutic and restorative opportunities for our body and our mind.
+Sound Baths can be described as a meditative experience where an individual or group is bathed in sound waves.
+It is a full-body listening experience that by nature, uses sound to provide therapeutic and restorative opportunities for our body and our mind.

 Is a Sound Bath Meditation and a Vibrational Sound Healing the same?

 Both terms are widely used and provide Healing Meditations using various instruments including Gongs, Tibetan Singing Bowls, Crystal Bowls, Bells Chimes, Shruti Boxes, Monochords, Tuning Forks, Didgeridoos, and many more vibrational healing instruments.
 Crystal Bowl Sound Baths are very popular in many areas.

 "Feeling The Qi" Meditation Audio